Carry-On and Checked Baggage Allowance:

 Can I divide my checked luggage into two bags?

-Where can I find the exact baggage rules?
+Where can I find baggage rules for my airline?

 Do baggage rules change by route?